-Medical field professionals like surgeons have to perform critical operations that can be a life or death situation for the patient.
-Subconsciously, chronic stress due to stressful OT environment leads them to substance use and even suicidal thoughts.
-Likewise, nurses interact more closely with the patient and its attendants.
+Medical field professionals like surgeons have to perform critical operations that can be a life-or-death situations for the patient.
+Subconsciously, chronic stress due to a stressful OT environment leads them to substance use and even suicidal thoughts.
+Likewise, nurses interact more closely with the patient and their attendants.
 In case of a serious illness or death of a patient, nurses and doctors become equally involved in grief (stress) like the attendants.
 Ironically, medical staff have to face these situations on a daily basis.

-We have no control over the situation’s life throws at us all.
+We have no control over the situation life throws at us all.
 Many children and adults get caught up in traumatic experiences that can scar them for life.
-From footballers to celebrities, we are all human and if unlucky enough to become a victim of atrocities imposed from others at whatever stage in life the trauma gets trapped in the body.
-If we keep holding on it will impact physical, mental and emotional health.
+From footballers to celebrities, we are all human and if unlucky enough to become a victim of atrocities imposed by others at whatever stage in life the trauma gets trapped in the body.
+If we keep holding on it will impact our physical, mental and emotional health.

 Suicide is not an Option It’s necessary to destress the mind and body in order to keep the balance.
 Stress is temporary if well treated but once a person commits suicide, it’s permanent.
 That’s why removing chronic stress is the key for the prevention of suicides.
 Being a student, worker, medical staff, firefighter or police officer, one should be more inclined towards effective stress management that will not only help to prevent suicide but will also pave the way to smoothly work and grow in their respective careers.

 Option 1 – Talking – be that to a friend, family member or professional.